Are you registered to VOTE?

 Information on Candidates and Issues

-- Ohio League 2017 Voters Guide to State Ballot Issues
+- LWV Ohio guide to State Ballot Issues (only 1 issue)

 - Local area Candidates Nights listed on our Calendar

 - Candidate interviews presented by LWVGDA and MVCC

 - Candidate interviews presented by LWVGDA and DATV

 451 W. 3rd St. , Dayton; (937) 225-5656

 Are you still on the registered voter rolls?

 Over 32,000 voters in Montgomery and Greene Counties were purged from the voter rolls last year, a process allowed by the National Voter Registration Act of 1993 to clear the databases of inactive voters.
 If you have not voted recently, please check your name at the Ohio Unity Coalition website to see if you are still registered.
 If you are not, you will need to re-register by 11 October in order to vote in November.

 Voting 123 for College Students